can weed cause depersonalization

 The weed should be out of your system, right?
 But you're still feeling high all the time, even when you're not on any drugs.

 You don't quite feel 'real', you're worried that you're 'going crazy'.
-This causes intense anxiety, which makes the Depersonalization / Derealization worse.
+This causes intense anxiety, and constant focusing on the feelings of Depersonalization / Derealization, which only causes them to persist.

 The DPDR isn't allowed to fade away after the trauma itself is over, which is what it's supposed to do.
 The anxiety and DPDR become a feedback loop which can go on for days, weeks and longer.